Starlink Mini Canada Review 2026: Price, Plans and Speed

 Buy a 12V DC cable (around $30 to $60 CAD on Amazon) and run the Mini directly from your car or truck’s cigarette lighter outlet.
 The engine needs to be running or you will drain your battery.
 If running a long cable (more than 5 metres), use thicker gauge wire (14 AWG or better) to avoid voltage drop issues that can cause random reboots.

 Important: Disable Snow Melt mode in the Starlink app whenever you are running the Mini on battery or vehicle power.
-Snow Melt is designed for permanently mounted dishes and can double the Mini’s power consumption to 60 watts sustained.
-You do not need it for portable use.
+The Mini normally draws 25 to 40 watts, but snow melt/heating behaviour can push power use much higher and drain a battery faster.
+You usually do not need snow melt for short portable summer or shoulder-season use.

 Mini vs Standard Dish: Which One Should You Buy?